larpo1/lavanda-website/src/pages/features/channel-manager.md

       automatically, from a single, powerful property onboarding experience.
       Sync bookings, blocks and available dates, pricing, imagery, booking policies and more, with just a few clicks.
-metaTitle: Channel management and distribution | Lavanda
+metaTitle: Channel management and distribution
 description: Lavanda Channel Manager is enables seamless multi-channel distribution on Airbnb, Booking.com, Tripadviser, VRBO and Expedia, while also connecting to Rentals United and Bookingpal for further distribution options.